Random-phase Wave Splatting of Translucent Primitives for Computer-generated Holography: Related Work

 Although phase is not directly observable, the phase profile of a wavefront plays a crucial role in determining the spatio-angular behavior of the observable light field~\cite{st1995phase, schiffers2023stochastic, kim2022accommodative, Chakravarthula2022pupil}.
 For this reason, two popular heuristics have been developed that are widely used in CGH literature: \textit{smooth-phase} and \textit{random-phase} holograms~\cite{maimone2017holographic, yoo2021optimization}.
 Smooth-phase, sometimes called random-phase-free, holograms~\cite{shimobaba2015random} achieve high image quality that can be demonstrated with relatively simple experimental setups~\cite{maimone2017holographic, shi2021towards, peng2020neural, choi2025gaussian}.
 The main drawback of smooth-phase distributions, however, is that they concentrate energy in the low frequencies of the angular spectrum, resulting in a severely restricted eye box size, limited defocus effects, and increased sensitivity to pupil position.
 These effects limit the perceptual realism and overall user experience of the produced holograms~\cite{kim2024holographic} as well as the support for perceptually important focus cues~\cite{kim2022accommodative}.

-On the other hand, random-phase holograms are capable of reconstructing larger parallax and natural defocus blur, which is necessary for a perceptually-realistic and natural viewing experience \cite{kim2024holographic}.
-However, prior random-phase CGH algorithms can only mimic the behavior of Lambertian, i.e. fully diffuse, object reflectance~\cite{amako1995speckle, lohmann1967binary, matsushima2020introduction} and are unable to achieve arbitrary angular emission profiles.
-Furthermore, rapid phase variations between adjacent pixels introduce unwanted speckle noise created by constructive and destructive interference~\cite{goodman2007speckle}.
-Speckle reduction techniques often utilize some form of partial coherence, introduced by partially coherent or multiple coherent light sources, or by time multiplexing~\cite{lee2020light, chao2024large, kuo2023multisource, choi2022time, curtis2021dcgh, peng2021speckle}.
+On the other hand, random-phase holograms are capable of reconstructing larger parallax and natural defocus blur, which is necessary for a perceptually realistic and natural viewing experience \cite{kim2024holographic}.
+However, rapid phase variations between adjacent pixels introduce unwanted speckle noise created by constructive and destructive interference~\cite{goodman2007speckle}.
+Speckle reduction techniques often utilize some form of partial coherence, introduced by partially coherent or multiple coherent light sources, or more commonly through time multiplexing~\cite{lee2020light, chao2024large, kuo2023multisource, choi2022time, curtis2021dcgh, peng2021speckle}.

-In this work, we formally introduce a principled way of controlling the phase randomness of individual Gaussian primitive wavefronts by convolving the spectrum of the wavefronts with a random spectral kernel (Sec. \ref{subsec:structured_random_phase}), a procedure first introduced as a experimental heuristic sketch in the supplemental materials of Gaussian Wave Splatting \cite{choi2025gaussian}.
-This differs from prior work, where random phase is applied to wavefronts in the spatial domain, which in turn can only model fully diffuse reflectance properties.
-The introduction of random phase to GWS greatly improves its defocus blur quality and supports view-dependent effects.
-Additionally, we can assign arbitrary Fourier amplitude distributions, or angular emission profiles, to the synthesized holograms, introducing benefits such as direct control over depth of field.
-Finally, we for the first time prove that this algorithm is exact using rigorous statistical optics analysis, providing the mathematical foundation for the re-emerging field of primitives-based CGH.